YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 Sometimes, the spooled output differs slightly when the tests are run using YB from when they are run using PG.
 The differences, here too, are inessential.
 For example, they might reflect differences in the execution plan for a query.
 In such cases, both the _"yb-0.sql"_ and the _"pg-0.sql"_ reference files are provided.
 In other cases, when there are no such differences, just a single reference file, called _"0.txt"_, is provided.

-### End-to-end test of the YBMT scheme and all of the case studies
+### End-to-end test of the YBMT scheme and all of the case-studies

 Look at the _"0-end-to-end-test.sql"_ master script located directly on the _"ysql-case-studies"_ directory.
 It (re)initializes the YBMT cluster and creates six tenant databases.

 Tenant _d0_ is intended for any _ad hoc_ tests that you might like to invent and try—for example to test the effects of the role-provisioning procedures.
-And tenants _d1_ through _d5_ house the eleven case-studies.
+And tenants _d1_ through _d5_ house the nine case-studies.
 Each of tenants _d2_ through _d5_ each houses a single multi-role, multi-schema case-study; and tenant _d1_ houses seven single-role, single-schema case-study.

-Then it runs each of the eleven case studies.
+Then it runs each of the nine case-studies.
 Each of these steps is individually timed.
 And so, too, is the overall elapsed time.

 #### How the timing is done

-Look at the section [Case study: implementing a stopwatch with SQL](https://docs.yugabyte.com/preview/api/ysql/datatypes/type_datetime/stopwatch/) in the YSQL documentation.
+Look at the section [Case-study: implementing a stopwatch with SQL](https://docs.yugabyte.com/preview/api/ysql/datatypes/type_datetime/stopwatch/) in the YSQL documentation.
 The code that this section describes is installed in the _client_safe_ schema in the _template1_ database.
 This means that even _"client"_ sessions can use it.
 You might find it convenient to define these two shortcuts in your _psqlrc_ file:

 ```
 \set start_stopwatch 'select extract(epoch from clock_timestamp())::text as s0 \\gset stopwatch_'